gjqeriqi/meme-library/README.md

 // Instructions

 // Import "memelib.slq" in database.
-// Type "npm start" on terminal on project.
+// Type "npm start" on terminal to start the project.